alex-kalinichenko/alex-kalinichenko/README.md

 Participating in [Raiffeisen bank Hackathon](https://raifhack.ru/): [152-nd place](https://github.com/alex-kalinichenko/raifhack) in solo from ~1500 people gathered in 377 teams.

-Worked at Rosneft, Roxar, WintershallDea, GazpromNeft.
-Now Data Scientist at Zyfra - largest Russian company providing Industrial Internet of Things, Artificial Intelligence and Machine Learning solutions for energy companies.
+Now I'm Data Scientist at Zyfra - largest Russian company providing Industrial Internet of Things, Artificial Intelligence and Machine Learning solutions for energy companies.
+Previously I worked at Rosneft, Roxar, WintershallDea and GazpromNeft.

 <!--
 **alex-kalinichenko/alex-kalinichenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.